 Roundtable sessions are designed to highlight different perspectives on the same issue and to provide opportunities for debate and discussion around hot topics in the field.
 Roundtables include more time for moderated discussion and audience feedback than other session formats.

-Daily networking lunches provide early-career investigators and advocates with valuable opportunities for informal, in-depth exchange with experts representing a cross-section of research issues, implementation challenges, and HIV-affected communities.
-Seating is first come first serve for networking lunches.
+Daily meet the experts lunches provide early-career investigators and community advocates with valuable opportunities for informal, in-depth exchange with experts representing a cross-section of research issues, implementation challenges, and HIV-affected communities.

 Tables have been reserved for community advocates and early-career investigators, who will be notified when online sign up is available.
 Space is limited and seating will be assigned at sign up on a first come, first served basis.

 Oral abstract sessions include ten-minute presentations (followed by Q&A) of high-scoring abstracts that detail new prevention studies including key findings, implications for the field and directions for future research.
 Oral abstract sessions are organized by topic and field of research.